-What are the properties & applications of ABS, CA, HDPE, LDPE, PA, PC, PP, PS, PVC?
+What are the properties and applications of ABS, CA, HDPE, LDPE, PA, PC, PP, PS, PVC?

-What are fillers and additives in injection moulding?
+Why fillers and additives are used in injection molding?

 What is parting plane?

-What is maximum and minimum thickness of plastics that can be injection molded?
+What is maximum and minimum thickness of injection molded plastics?

 What are cooling media used in injection molding?